sanchitmonga22/AllInVault/architecture.md

 5. Batch processing is handled by `BatchTranscriberService`
 6. The entire workflow is orchestrated by `PodcastPipelineService`
 7. All operations update the repository via `EpisodeRepository`
+8. Transcript completeness is verified and episodes are updated with coverage information

 ## SOLID Principles Implementation